Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes

-A natural extension of the notion of wind Riemannian structure is obtained by replacing its field of ellipsoids by a field of {\em any} type of strongly convex, compact hypersurfaces.
-We call the structure $\Sigma$ so obtained a {\em wind Finslerian structure} and we provide a thorough study of it which is then strengthened for a wind Riemannian structure thanks to the correspondence with conformal classes of \sstk splittings.
-Of course, wind Finslerian structures generalize the class of all Finsler manifolds because the zero vector is allowed to belong to or to be outside each hypersurface $\Sigma_p$.
-As another matter of fact, the correspondence between \sstk splittings and wind Riemannian structures allows us to study some ``singular'' Finslerian geometries (as Kropina metrics, where the $0$ vector belongs to the indicatrix $\Sigma_p$ ) in terms of the corresponding (non-singular) \sstk splitting.
+In our study, we will proceed even from a more general viewpoint.
+We will move the indicatrix of any Finsler metric by using an arbitrary vector field $W$ and call the so-obtained hypersurface $\Sigma$ a {\em wind Finslerian structure}.
+We provide a thorough study of such a structure, which is then strengthened for wind Riemannian structures thanks to the correspondence with conformal classes of \sstk splittings.
+Of course, wind Finslerian structures generalize the class of all Finsler manifolds because the zero vector is allowed to belong to or to be outside each hypersurface $\Sigma_p=T_pM\cap \Sigma$.
+Remarkably, the correspondence between \sstk splittings and wind Riemannian structures allows us to study the latter, including some``singular'' Finslerian geometries (such as the well-known Kropina metrics, where the $0$ vector belongs to the indicatrix $\Sigma_p$) in terms of the corresponding (non-singular) \sstk splitting.